scerioli/Global-Preferences-Survey/Article/notes.md

 "The PCA is intrinsically a linear procedure, so it is non-robust, in the sense of Huber (2003), to various distributional assumptions violations.
 In particular, if the distribution of x exhibits high skewness and/or kurtosis, the weights and eigenvalues in PCA will have higher variances, and converge to their asymptotic distributions slower
 (Davis 1977).".

+## Multicollenearity of the data and DAG

+[Theorem used for residuals and multicollenearity]

+[Spurious Regressions and Near-Multicollinearity]

+[Frisch–Waugh–Lovell theorem uses inversed matrix that is going to be close to zero in case of collinearity]

+[OLS Assumptions in Multiple Regression and their violation]

 -->